 Hospital to stop delivering babies as maternity workers resign over vaccine mandate

-LOWVILLE, New York (WWNY) - Lewis County General Hospital will stop delivering babies as of September 24 because too many maternity unit workers have resigned over COVID vaccination mandates.
+LOWVILLE, New York (WWNY) - Lewis County General Hospital will stop delivering babies after September 24 because too many maternity unit workers have resigned over COVID vaccination mandates.

 That’s according to Lewis County Health System Chief Executive Officer Gerald Cayer, who held a news conference Friday in Lowville.